Detachment of a rigid flat punch from a viscoelastic material: Introduction

 An alternative approach returns to the concept of the "apparent work of adhesion" and stems from the seminal work by de Gennes \cite{deGennes} who attributed it to dissipation possibly very far ahead from the crack tip in the so-called "liquid" zone --- a concept which Persson and Brener \cite{Persson2005} elaborated in more quantitative terms, still for semi-infinite cracks.
 Despite the different approaches, both dissipation-based and CZM-based theories provide similar results for semi-infinite cracks and obtain the same maximum toughness enhancement \cite{hui}

 being $E_{0}$ and $E_{\infty}$ the so-called relaxed and instantaneous modulus of the viscoelastic material, if we interpret as "apparent work of adhesion"

 The question is less clear for any finite size body \cite{CiaPap2021,CiaPapMec2022}, for which de Gennes postulated dissipation is restricted in space and so should reach a maximum and then decay with speed \cite{deGennes}.
-This was intended to perhaps explain the well known Gent and Petrich \cite{gentpetrich} results for peeling experiments which we have mentioned.
-However, Gent \&\ Petrich measured load and not work of adhesion, and this has probably originated some confusion in the literature between "load" enhancement and "work of adhesion" enhancement (as due to viscoelastic dissipation \cite{CCM2021}).
-Is increase of load necessarily linked to viscoelastic dissipation?
+This was intended to perhaps explain the well known Gent and Petrich \cite{gentpetrich} results for peeling experiments which we have mentioned. {However, while in peeling experiments load and work of adhesion seem to be identical (at least in elastic case), this cannot be generalized to generate the confusion in the literature between ”load” enhancement and ”work of adhesion” enhancement, in turn apparently due to viscoelastic dissipation.} Is increase of load necessarily linked to viscoelastic dissipation?
 Certainly this is not evident from the Irwin equation of Schapery (Eq. (\ref{schap1})), which in the limit of very low or very fast speed gives rubbery or glassy \textit{elastic }materials, and yet provides the enhancement.